 Using the OWASP CRS with NGINX WAF

-For information about another supported ModSecurity rule set, see Using the ModSecurity Rules from Trustwave SpiderLabs with the NGINX Plus with ModSecurity WAF.
+For information about another supported ModSecurity rule set, see Using the ModSecurity Rules from Trustwave SpiderLabs with the NGINX WAF.

-The NGINX Plus with ModSecurity WAF is available to NGINX Plus customers as a downloaded dynamic module at an additional cost.
-To purchase or start a free trial of NGINX Plus with the ModSecurity WAF, add the ModSecurity WAF to an existing NGINX Plus subscription, contact the NGINX sales team.
+The NGINX WAF is available to NGINX Plus customers as a downloaded dynamic module at an additional cost.
+You can try the NGINX WAF free for 30 days.
+To purchase or add the NGINX WAF to an existing NGINX Plus subscription, contact the NGINX sales team.

-As noted above, this chapter builds on Installing the NGINX Plus with ModSecurity WAF and assumes you have followed the instructions there to configure the demo application and NGINX Plus as a reverse proxy.
+As noted above, this chapter builds on Installing the NGINX WAF and assumes you have followed the instructions there to configure the demo application and NGINX Plus as a reverse proxy.

-We begin by sending attack traffic to the demo web application created in Installing the NGINX Plus with ModSecurity WAF.
+We begin by sending attack traffic to the demo web application created in Installing the NGINX WAF.
 Many attackers run vulnerability scanners to identify security vulnerabilities in a target website or app.
 Once they learn what vulnerabilities are present, they can launch the appropriate attacks.

 We’re using the Nikto scanning tool to generate malicious requests, including probes for the presence of files known to be vulnerable, cross‑site scripting (XSS), and other types of attack.
 The tool also reports which requests passed through to the application, revealing potential vulnerabilities in the application.